alialoraebi/F1_23_App/README.md

 - User Authentication: Secure sign-up and login functionality.
 - Lap Times Display: A table of lap times from the 2023 season.
 - Stat Recording: Users can add, view, edit, and delete stats for each grand prix.
-- Real-time Updates: Lap times and stats are updated in real-time.
+- Real-time Updates: Lap times and stats are updated in realtime.
 - Responsive Design: Compatible with various devices and screen sizes.

 ## Technologies Used